 Participants and speakers engaged in conversations about circular economy, sustainability, value chain management, and many more on our online platform, Scoocs.

-Dr. Eveline van Zeeland brought into the limelight one of Einstein’s most famous quotes, “Creativity is intelligence having fun”.
-In her talk ‘Innovative Learning in 2030’, Dr. Zeeland addressed an interesting thought about how creativity, intelligence, and fun form an intersection at the core of which lies an attitude to learn by experiencing.
-She took us through Leonardo De Vinci’s journals that were adorned with sketches and notes to give us an example about how journaling can be the best (and important) way to document imagination.
+Dr Eveline van Zeeland brought into the limelight one of Einstein’s most famous quotes, “Creativity is intelligence having fun”.
+In her talk ‘Innovative Learning in 2030’, Dr Zeeland addressed an interesting thought about how creativity, intelligence, and fun form an intersection at the core of which lies an attitude to learn by experience.
+She took us through Leonardo De Vinci’s journals which were adorned with sketches and notes to give us an example of how journaling can be the best (and important) way to document imagination.